ScottMastro/discourse-randomized-banner/README.md

-# E4 Discourse Component - randomly roating banner
+# Discourse plugin: Randomized Banner
 Places a banner below the header.
 Will randomly be replaced with different banners as user refreshes.